A lot of photography is about the pursuit of sharpness. In today’s article, you’ll learn to go in the opposite direction with soft focus.

 - Magnifying Glass – Without adapting the magnifying glass you’ll have an overexposed image.
 In order to make this work, you’ll need to make your own aperture ring for the magnifying glass.
-A circular piece of black card with a hole in the centre attached to the magnifying glass will work.
+A circular piece of black card with a hole in the center attached to the magnifying glass will work.

 - Teleconverter – These extension rings are used to boost the focal length of a telephoto lens.
 Used for sports photography and the paparazzi, you can also use these for soft focus photography.
 A cheap three times teleconverter can be combined with a lens of moderate focal length to create the soft focus effect.

 - Close up diopter lens – This is also used to increase magnification, but in this case to get closer to an object.
 In close-up photography, you’d screw this onto the front of your lens.
 If you attach the dioptor to your camera without the lens, you can use this as a soft focus lens.
 To make this work you need to place the dioptor a set distance from the camera.
 The distance in mm will be on the front of the dioptor ring.
 You’ll now need to attach the dioptor to some extension tubes and bellows, so it’s the correct distance from your camera.